 Hitachi’s handheld XRF range, the X-MET8000, is ideal for a final inspection environment.
 The highly accurate reading can be taken in seconds with a device the size of a drill and no mark is left on the measured surface.

-Hitachi High-Tech’s range of analysers can be used across the metal production, fabrication and product manufacturing process to ensure quality control, helping you reduce your cost.
+Hitachi High-Tech’s range of analyzers can be used across the metal production, fabrication and product manufacturing process to ensure quality control, helping you reduce your cost.

 Keen to learn more?
 View our infographic on the QA/QC process to see exactly which instruments fit in what part of the process.

-To discuss your own analyser requirements for fast and accurate quality control, contact us today.QA/QC Infographic
+To discuss your own analyzer requirements for fast and accurate quality control, contact us today.QA/QC Infographic